As brokers start to experiment with social media, they are sounding a lot more like – well, bloggers.

 It’s what some insurance companies might refer to as “thought leadership,” which might be construed as providing timely, relevant content of interest to an audience of potential policyholders.
 All of this is done subtly, with little to no emphasis on selling insurance products.

-``On Facebook, we’ll talk about common events, sports, interesting facts – anything to keep us in mind,” said Tyler MacDougall of Rhodes & Williams in Canada.
+``On Facebook, we’ll talk about common events, sports, interesting facts – anything to keep us in mind,” said Tyler MacDougall of Rhodes & Williams in Ottawa.
 “Nobody is looking for insurance 365 days a year, but when they are looking for it, we want to be someone with whom they are familiar.”

 Rhodes & Williams has one employee who regularly does blogs on topics related to business insurance.
 Another employee has taken up a blog on personal lines insurance.
 Her job is to dream up questions that policyholders might have related to home and auto insurance, and answer them in the brokerage’s blog.
 Also, a commercial lines broker with past experience in radio writes a blog about risk management.

-Seen in the eyes of a blogger, a brokerage is a content-rich knowledge centre staffed with knowledgeable brokers.
+Seen in the eyes of a blogger, a brokerage is a content-rich knowledge center staffed with knowledgeable brokers.
 And if anything happens in the news, discussing the insurance implications is always a big draw on social media, with brokers acting as bloggers’ ‘sources.’

 “Any current events we can relate to insurance are always great,” said MacDougall.
 “With Hurricane Sandy, we talked a lot about that and there was a lot of interest in that.